-You'll want to watch all the grammar (e.g. non Roman-culture) videos... on loop.
-Seriously.
-Download and put on your mobile devices.
-Watch, rewatch.
-Write notes, re-write notes.
-Even if you think you know a topic, watch them.
+These are great topical videos.
+Even if you think you know a topic, watch the videos.
 He gives great tips.
 A massive lightbulb turned on for me when he said "English loves its subordinate clauses, but Latin loves its participles."
-All the sudden I understood participles... in Greek.
+All the sudden I understood participles... in Greek!

 A Primer of Ecclesiastical Latin (Collins)

 This acts as your connection to the theological world.
-After flying through the Intensive Latin book, this may be your primary text.
-The reader is key.
+The reader, as always, is key.

 Wheelock's Latin: An Introductory Course Based on Ancient Authors, 3rd edition, 1963 (Frederic Wheelock)

 Compared to the newer editions (6th, 7th, etc), this is smaller in size, simpler, and gets to the point with BOTH an answer key and an awesome reader.
 It also seems to be better organized.
 The paper is also nicer and the font is easier to read.
-The 6th and 7th are fine, but they read more like schematics that a book.
+The 6th and 7th read more like schematics than a book.
 The only thing I find helpful in those are the Roman culture sidebars.